RohitBaghel06/HTML/README.md

 - commenting in HTML allows developers to leave notes about their code and its functionality or to indicate necessary changes for the future.

 ## Text Formatting
--Text formatting in HTML refers to the way text is displayed on a web page.
+- Text formatting in HTML refers to the way text is displayed on a web page.
--It is the process of applying various styles, colors, fonts, sizes, and other visual enhancements to text content within an HTML document.
+- It is the process of applying various styles, colors, fonts, sizes, and other visual enhancements to text content within an HTML document.
--HTML offers a range of tags that can be used to format text, including: Bold text: <b> or <strong>
+- HTML offers a range of tags that can be used to format text, including: Bold text: <b> or <strong>

 - Bold and Italic
       ```